Courses

 Cloud Storage vs Online Backup: What Is the Cloud?

-In many ways, “the cloud” is synonymous with the internet.
 In the broadest terms, the cloud is a place on the internet that stores digital data and allows you to access it.
 However, while you might immediately connect that definition to a cloud storage service like Dropbox, it is also precisely this concept that allows the internet to function the way it does.

 At its core, the internet is simply a network of computers that can communicate with each other.
 Any online service that gives you access to data that’s stored remotely is using the cloud in some capacity.